themightyoarfish/ikkuna/sphinx/source/user_guide.rst

     .. code-block:: python

-        def __init__(self, kinds, tag=None, subsample=1, ylims=None, backend='tb'):
+        def __init__(self, message_bus, kinds, tag=None, subsample=1, ylims=None, backend='tb'):

+Their significance is:

-Since you'll have to create a :class:`~ikkuna.export.subscriber.Subscription` object which represents the kind of connection to the Publisher.
+* ``kinds``: you'll have to create a :class:`~ikkuna.export.subscriber.Subscription` object which represents the kind of connection to the Publisher
+* ``message_bus``: The :class:`ikkuna.export.messages.MessageBus` is the
+  receiver and sender of all messages.
+You should pass this bus to the superclass initialiser
+* ``kinds``: the kinds/topics of messages to receive.
+For now, refer to the source code for :mod:`ikkuna.export.messages` for a list of available topics.
+* ``tag``:  a tag can be used for filtering messages.
+I'm not sure what this would be useful for, but the :class:`~ikkuna.export.subscriber.Subscription` instance removes messages which do not have the correct tag.

+For the other args, peruse the documentation of :meth:`~ikkuna.export.subscriber.PlotSubscriber.__init__`

 A :class:`~ikkuna.export.subscriber.Subscription` object contains the information about the topic, subsampling (maybe you want to process only every `n`-th